What is shadow work and why the hell should I care?

 This, along with reparenting, is pretty new to my lexicon.

 It’s all part of healing.
-Moving forward in life despite your baggage.
-And it pays off in improvements to your self-esteem, relationships, finances, LIFE.
+Getting to the roots of our baggage.
+Moving forward in life despite it all.
+And this pays off in improvements to our self-esteem, relationships, finances, LIFE.

 You know that feeling that you’re just playing at being an adult?
 It’s because really most of us are just children running around in adult bodies.
 We’re reacting and behaving instinctively and not in a particularly conscious way.
 These deep beliefs and instincts sprung up in childhood and are often based on something that might seem really trivial, once you trace it back to its origin.
 Often, they actually wind up sabotaging us.